Instructors

 Gemma Lockrem

 Gemma is a culinary expert with a passion for tea and baking.
-She previously had her own teaching business and has had years of experience honing her baking skills and increasing her baking knowledge through teaching and baking demonstrating.
-Her greatest interest now is in sharing her expertise in these areas.
-She will give you great tips and…
+She previously had her own tea business and has had years of experience honing her baking skills and increasing her baking knowledge through teaching and baking demonstrating.
+Her greatest interest now is in sharing her expertise through teaching classes in these areas.
+She will give you…

 Read More